What does this course promise?

 - Classroom engagement (10% of final grade) The class format consists of mini-lectures, discussion and an ongoing role-play exercise.
 You will be expected not only to be present at all the class meetings, but to be prepared to discuss the assigned reading (see “Good Discussion Practices: A Guide” on BB).
 Any classes missed without a Dean’s excuse is considered an unexcused absence.
 If you must miss class for any reason, please let me know.
 Frequent absences (more than 2), tardiness and flagrant inattention during class will affect your grade.

 - “Lives and Voices” historical biography (20% of final grade) Each student will develop a social profile of an historical figure, and will submit regular entries using the voice of that figure.
-These BlackBoard, journal posts consist of ten, short entries (300-500 words each).
+These BlackBoard, journal posts consist of eight, short entries (300-500 words each).
 Each entry will draw directly on primary sources from the class reading and refer to specific events and ideas referenced in our course.
 You must complete EIGHT entries TOTAL.
 Each entry is time-specific, and must be completed by the Friday of the week it is assigned.
 No late entries will be accepted.
 Entries assigned on 1/24, 2/5, 2/26, and 4/18 are required, all other entries (designated “optional”) may be chosen from the syllabus.
 I encourage you do as many as possible.
 Only the highest four grades that are “optional” along with the four required entries will be counted.

 - Exams and quizzes.
 During the semester, you will be given at least two vocabulary & chronology quizzes on the reading that are graded pass/fail (5% toward your final grade).
 You will be given a midterm on February 27th (15% of final grade) and a final exam on Tuesday, April 28 from 2 to 5 PM (20% of final grade).
 Please note the exam dates as no make-up exams will be offered.

 How will my work be evaluated?